beaupletga/Self-Organizing-Maps/README.md

 Here is the explanations of the algorithm.
 ![](SOM_algorithm.png)

+I used Cython because of the for loop

+To execute :

+python lala.py

-Here is an example when using SOM on colors (it's super easy to visualize)
+Here is an example when using SOM on colors (it's super easy to visualize) with my algorithm

 ![](color_figure.png)